-Working together, we will do our best to keep all members of our Hilltopper family Healthy on the Hill.
+Working together, we are doing our best to keep all members of our Hilltopper family Healthy on the Hill.
 To support these efforts, we need YOUR cooperation.

 All students, faculty, staff, and visitors to campus are required to follow these guidelines:

-- Wear a face covering at all times when in public areas or shared spaces within buildings, vehicles, and classrooms.
-Proper face coverings help prevent the spread of the virus and demonstrate care for all those in your Hilltopper Family, some of whom are at higher risk of complications from COVID-19.
+- Wear a face mask at all times when in public areas or shared spaces within buildings, vehicles, and classrooms.
+Proper face masks help prevent the spread of the virus and demonstrate care for all those in your Hilltopper Family, some of whom are at higher risk of complications from COVID-19.

-- Appropriate face coverings include a cloth face covering or appropriate paper mask that covers both the nose and mouth.
+- Appropriate face masks include a cloth face mask or appropriate paper mask that covers both the nose and mouth.